 HFA is a trusted source of information on end of life, hospice care and grief.
 Throughout this site you will find information about living with advanced life-limiting illness, options for care and helpful resources for caregivers.

 Elder Law Initiative addresses the legal needs of low income elderly population living in the Thomas Jefferson Planning District.
-A wide range of services is provided including legal representation to individuals on: Consumer issues, housing, public benefits, wills/POA, and protection from abuse and neglect.
+A wide range of services is provided including legal representation to individuals on: Consumer issues, housing, public benefits, wills/POA, and protection from